danott/www.danott.me/site/books/the-call.md

 ---
-title: The Call: Finding and Fulfilling the Central Purpose of Your Life
+title: "The Call: Finding and Fulfilling the Central Purpose of Your Life"
 author: Os Guinness
 isbn: 0023755022356
 stars: 5